Supporting neurodivergent members

 We want all neurodivergent members to be included in guiding.

-Definitions and wording about neurodiversity can change over time.
+Definitions and wording about neurodivergence can change over time.
 We've provided key terms and explanations to support your understanding and help you include all neurodivergent members in guiding.

-- Neurodiversity: the natural difference in the way people's brains function.
-Neurodiversity refers to the various ways that human minds work.
+- Neurodivergence: the natural difference in the way people's brains function.
+Neurodivergence refers to the various ways that human minds work.

 - Neurotypical: someone who is not neurodivergent.